djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Coursera > Google IT Support > Technical Support Fundamentals
+- Udemy > The Modern React Bootcamp
 - Hacker Rank

 ### **Thoughts**

 - Happy to run through the course.
 Don't know how much a certificate will cost, right now I'm auditing the courses I enrolled myself to with a scholarship I mentioned yesterday.
+- Made some progress on my redo of the Color App project.
+To be honest, after just probably a couple weeks of not coding, I already feel very rusty, and indeed I am.
+I really need to be consistent and more dedicated to this.
+And I am.

 ### **Links**